the foundry

 The reason: a lack of support for Philadelphia’s emerging playwrights, specifically those in the gap between college and their first or second professional production.

 In response, they founded The Foundry, a playwright support organization modeled on successful national development programs.
-In 2016, PlayPenn welcomed The Foundry as one of its core programs.
+In 2016, PlayPenn welcomed The Foundry as one of its core artistic programs.

 Alumni